When it comes to self-service business analytics and data analysis, Power BI is the current cream of the crop - and for good reason.

 They can then export, share and publish their reports for non self-service BI users (i.e. staff who only need to view report, not edit or create any) who can access it via Power BI Desktop.

-Microsoft currently offers a 60 day trial, making it easy to try Pro for yourself and determine whether or not you need the additional functionality over the free version and see for yourself if the additional investment is worth it.
+Microsoft currently offers a trial, making it easy to try Pro for yourself and determine whether or not you need the additional functionality over the free version and see for yourself if the additional investment is worth it - especially compared to competitors.

 Power BI Premium is best as it suits large enterprise organisations that need a large number of people across the business to be able use Power BI to view dashboards and reports.